Thank You To Everyone Who Signed Up For The 2014 Travelers Championship Birdies for Charity. Your Generosity Helped So Many!

 Birdies for Charity is a pledge-based fundraiser based on the number of birdies made during the 2014 Travelers Championship, June 18-22, 2014.
 Similar to a walk-a-thin, you can pledge per birdie made.
 For example, if 1,500 birdies are made: 1 cent = $15; 10 cents = $150; $1.00 = #1,500.
 Every dime of your pledged donation comes right back to the MJ Petretto Foundation.

-The 2014 Jeep Wrangler with a retail value of $30,000 courtesy of Madison Chrysler Jeep Dodge.
+The 2014 Jeep Wrangler with a retail value of $30,000 was supplied courtesy of Madison Chrysler Jeep Dodge.

 The safety you need and the features you want at a great price!
 A 3.6 liter V-6 engine pairs with a sophisticated 5 speed automatic transmission, and for added security, dynamic Stability Control supplements the drivetrain.
 Four wheel drive allows you to go places you’ve only imagined.